teyinlml/minliangliu.github.io/_pages/teaching.md

 * **M. Liu**, L. Liang, Q. Zou, Y. Ismail, X. Lou, G. Iannucci, E.P.
 Chen, B.G.
 Leshnower, J.A.
 Elefteriades, and W. Sun.
 2021. *Journal of the Mechanics and Physics of Solids*. [[Link](https://www.sciencedirect.com/science/article/abs/pii/S002250962100199X?via%3Dihub)]

-D. Modeling of time-dependent tissue property changes
+E. Modeling of tissue fatigue damage and growth
 ------

-D1.
-An Anisotropic volumetric growth approach for modeling of three-dimensional residual stress in the aortic wall.
+E1.
+Recovering three-dimensional residual stresses in the aortic wall via an anisotropic volumetric growth model.
 * H. Liu, M. Zhang, **M. Liu**, C. Martin, Z. Cai, and W. Sun.
 2019. *Journal of the Mechanical Behavior of Biomedical Materials*. [[Link](https://www.sciencedirect.com/science/article/pii/S1751616118311664)]

-D2.
-Modeling fatigue damage of biological soft tissues using a residual stiffness-based model.
+E2.
+Fatigue damage modeling of prosthetic heart valve tissues using a residual stiffness-based model.
 * H. Dong, **M. Liu**, C. Martin, and W. Sun.
 2020. *Journal of the Mechanics and Physics of Solids*. [[Link](https://www.sciencedirect.com/science/article/pii/S0022509620303082)]

-E. Micro-sensors and actuators for health-related applications
+F. Micro-sensors and actuators for health-related applications
 ------

-E1.
-An airborne particulate matter sensor based on 3D printed virtual impactor and quartz crystal microbalance.
+F1.
+A miniature airborne particulate matter sensor based on 3D printed virtual impactor and quartz crystal microbalance.
 * We designed and fabricated a miniature system for detection of airborne particulate matter (PM).
 To classify airborne particles according to their size, a virtual impactor is fabricated using three-dimensional (3D) printing process.
 A QCM resonant sensor is utilized to detect the mass of the separated particles.
 Experimental validations were performed which showed that the resonant frequency of the QCM turns downward linearly with the PM mass loading increasing.

 <p align="center">